• Menu

 At the end of the day, only YOU can decide what you can do.
 I am sure that you will agree that you are not too old to travel.
 But how far you can go, and what you can do is up to you.
 Know your limits, and understand them.
 Don’t push yourself too hard, but certainly challenge yourself.
 Why bother otherwise?

-I don’t believe that you can be too old to travel.
+I don’t believe that you ever be too old.
 I am sitting here in Bali writing this now at 50 years of age.
 My plans for the near future are a quick trip back to Australia to see my kids, and then a slow 10 months traveling through Eastern Europe.
 I am excited and titilated at the prospect, and I can actually feel my heart rate going up as my excitement mounts.

 Travel is wonderful.
 It fulfills, excites, teaches and rewards anyone that partakes of her delights.
 Why, oh why, would we deny ourselves of that, simply because of age?